lld18/Sierraleonertd/docs/source/05OSeMOSYSModelDatabase.rst

 3.2.4 Summary of Sierra Leone power plant fixed costs.
 ----------
 Fixed costs represent the costs associated with the operation and mainenance of power plants in Sierra Leone.
+For most technologies, however for a few such as Solar-hybrid mini-grids, this is projected to fall with time.
+A value within the range shown within this table was used for the modelling of fixed costs for Karpowership.

 +------------------------------------+-------------------------+----------------+----------------+----------------+----------------+----------------+
 | Power Plant Type                   | Power plant technology capital costs ($/kW)                                                                  |